CAM-Gerlach/spyder-api-docs/docs/qt_introduction.md

 They can display information, receive user input (mouse, keyboard, and other events from the window system), and provide a container for grouping other widgets.

 [QWidget](https://doc.qt.io/qt/qwidget.html) is the fundamental class in Qt that provides the capability to handle user input events and renders its representation on the screen.
-All UI elements provided by Qt are subclasses of QWidget or are used in connection with a QWidget subclass.
+All UI elements provided by Qt are subclasses of ``QWidget`` or are used in connection with a ``QWidget`` subclass.
-You can define your own custom widgets by creating a QWidget or a suitable subclass, and reimplementing the virtual event handlers.
+You can define your own custom widget class by subclassing QWidget, and adding or reimplementing the methods that you need.

-Top-level widgets have no parent and are an independent window, while child widgets are displayed within its parent widget.
-Most widgets in Qt are mainly useful as child widgets.

-### MainWindow
+### Windows and MainWindows

+A Qt [window](https://doc.qt.io/qt/application-windows.html) is a widget that is not embedded in a parent widget.
 The [MainWindow](https://doc.qt.io/qt/qmainwindow.html#details) class provides a main application window with its own layout in which you can include toolbars ([QToolBar](https://doc.qt.io/qt/qtoolbar.html)), menus ([QMenuBar](https://doc.qt.io/qt/qmenubar.html)), status bars ([QStatusBar](https://doc.qt.io/qt/qstatusbar.html)), and dockable widgets ([QDockWidget](https://doc.qt.io/qt/qdockwidget.html)).

-### Windows

-A [window](https://doc.qt.io/qt/application-windows.html) is a widget that is not embedded in a parent widget.
-When an application requires additional windows that do not block the main window, they can be provided as ``QWidget`` instances without a parent.
-These can be used for parallel tasks that take place in long-running processes, such as displaying graphs or editing documents.

 ### Layouts

-Qt's [layout](https://doc.qt.io/qt/layout.html) system provides a way to arrange and automatically distribute child widgets, taking advantage of the available space.
+Qt's [layout](https://doc.qt.io/qt/layout.html) system provides a way for a widget to arrange and automatically distribute child widgets, taking advantage of the available space.
 It can automatically position and resize widgets when the space available for them changes, ensuring that the UI remains usable.
 You can use the built-in layout managers to organize your widgets: